 - a.
 The estimated change to the TMRS contribution rate that would result from the proposed change in benefits, expressed as a percentage of employee pay and as an annual dollar amount to the General Fund and to each City fund. - b.
 The estimated change to the City's unfunded pension liability, expressed as a dollar amount. - c.
 The estimated change to the City's actuarial funding ratio. - 2.
 The description and numerical assessments must be provided to the City Council at least 72 hours prior to consideration and approval, and must be read aloud to the Council prior to Council consideration. - 3.
-The estimated changes to the City's contribution rate and the unfunded pension liability presented pursuant to the section must be based on information provided by the TMRS actuary or by professional actuary authorized by the TMRS to provide such information. - 4.
+The estimated changes to the City's contribution rate and the unfunded pension liability presented pursuant to the section must be based on information provided by the TMRS actuary or by a professional actuary authorized by the TMRS to provide such information. - 4.
 Proposals to revise TMRS benefits must be voted on individually as part of the City Council's legislative agenda. - 5.
 The City will amortize any unfunded actuarial liability (UAAL) over a period not to exceed the amortization period used by the TMRS actuary.
 The City may amortize its UAAL more quickly by making contributions to TMRS in excess of the rate specified by TMRS. - 6.
-The City may elect to make an annual 1-time payment prior to further fund the City's unfunded pension liability.
-Such payment will be approved and authorized by the City Council prior to December 31 in order to be recognized in the following year's TMRS employer contribution rate calculation.
+The City may elect to pay a higher contribution rate than required by the TMRS, to reduce the City's unfunded pension liability.
+Such payment will be approved and authorized by the City Council as part of the City's annual budget process.

-G. Retirement Cost-of-Living Adjustment
+J. Retirement Cost-of-Living Adjustment